We Are Watching You

 Because of these origins, analysts tie the practice with Western attempts to “guide” democracy in other countries.

 Before the 1980s, election observation was mainly the preserve of the United Nations, starting in the Korean Peninsula in 1947.
 But even then, there was skepticism because the UN was a creation of the victorious powers in World War II and thus catered for their geopolitical and economic interests.

 That has largely not changed and today Western observers are generally an extension of their home governments’ foreign policies.

 Institutions like the US’ National Endowment for Democracy (which has been described as the “acceptable face of the CIA”) and the British Westminster Foundation spend huge sums of money in “training” NGOs in developing countries on electoral matters.

-The majority of poll observers get their funding from such organisations, which do not hide their affiliation to their home governments.
+The majority of poll observers get their funding from such organisations, which don’t hide their affiliation to their home governments.